blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - A cleaner approach to handling metadata.
 - Ensure package config is correct and install journey is easy and clear.
 - Provide an interface to allow users to replace IdGenerator with their own.
-- Allow changing the Timestamp provider implementation in config.
 - Copy and modify any parts of the main package test suite that can give more end to end coverage.
 - Write some basic docs.
 - IdGenerator is a bit over-engineered, simplify it e.g. there's probably no need for it be a singleton with its own